 The capital expenditure above includes the cost of any borrowing the council undertakes to fund expenditure on assets that take a substantial period of time to complete.
-The total of these borrowing costs in 2017/18 was $\pounds 0.6m$ ($\pounds 0.6m$ in 2016/17), using the council's average external borrowing rate of 3.33%.
+The total of these borrowing costs in 2018/19 was £0.4m (£0.6m in 2017/18), using the council's average external borrowing rate of 3.26%.

-The council plans to spend over £1.18bn in its capital programme for the next three financial years.
-The current projected phasing of these is for £394m in 2018/19, £397m in 2018/19, £386m in 2019/20.
-Significant schemes within the council's capital programme include :
+The council plans to spend over £1.35bn in its capital programme for the next three financial years.
+The current projected phasing of these is for £490m in 2019/20, £489m in 2020/21, £368m in 2021/22.
+Significant schemes within the council's capital programme include:

-- comprehensive investment to the council's housing stock ; the Council House Growth Programme, which continues to deliver a programme of new build housing, continuing Extra Care provision and bringing empty properties back into use; - a significant programme of investment within the Learning Places programme (to increase the number of school places across the city) including the completion of three new Social, Emotional & Mental Health campuses strategically located across Leeds; - the development of major Leeds Public Transport Investment programme packages in partnership with West Yorkshire Combined Authority, investment proposals on the East Leeds Orbital Road, major infrastructure and priority maintenance schemes such as the Leeds Flood Alleviation Scheme, and significant regeneration proposals for the South Bank; - the continued investment in our road and streets network, essential ICT services programme, a large vehicle replacement programme, maintenance and refurbishment of our corporate property portfolio and a significant adaptations programme;
+comprehensive investment to the council's housing stock; the Council House Growth Programme, which continues to deliver a programme of new build housing, continuing Extra Care provision and bringing empty properties back into use;

+- a significant programme of investment within the Learning Places programme (to increase the number of school places across the city); - the development of major Leeds Public Transport Investment programme packages in partnership with West Yorkshire Combined Authority, investment proposals on the East Leeds Orbital Road, major infrastructure and priority maintenance schemes such as the Leeds Flood Alleviation Scheme, and significant regeneration proposals for the South Bank; - the continued investment in our road and streets network, essential ICT services programme, a large vehicle replacement programme, significant investment in our clean air zone, asset rationalisation programme and maintenance and refurbishment of council owned properties;